Hubbry Logo

 Maniae

-In Ancient Greek mythology, the Maniae or Maniai (Ancient Greek: Μανίαι, romanizedManiae; sg. Μανία) are the spirits personifying insanity, madness, and crazed frenzy.
-They operate closely with Lyssa, the spirit of rage and rabies, and like Lyssa, are presumed to be daughters of Nyx.[citation needed] They are also associated with the Erinyes, the three fearsome goddesses of vengeance.
+In Ancient Greek mythology, the Maniae or Maniai (Ancient Greek: Μανίαι, romanizedManiai; sg. Μανία) are the spirit or spirits of madness.
+Later poets also used the singular form (Mania), considering her as an independent personification[1] of insanity, madness, and frenzied delusion, symbolizing various forms of mental disturbance such as hysteria, delirium, delusion, obsession, and possession.
+She or They operate closely with Lyssa, the spirit of rage and rabies, and, like Lyssa, are generally presumed to be daughters of Nyx.[citation needed] The Maniae are also associated with the Erinyes, the three fearsome goddesses of vengeance.

-They are also sometimes said (though, perhaps in jest, or as a metaphor for love's sometimes cruel nature) to have been nurses of the god Eros.
+They are sometimes said—perhaps in jest, or as a metaphor for love’s often cruel and maddening nature—to have been the nurses of the god Eros.[citation needed]

 Mythology